Did you know that new legislation introduced on July 15 aims to help lower the insurance premiums for many Ontario motorists?

 Back in August 2013, the province introduced an initial plan to reduce insurance rates for Ontario drivers within the next two years.
 With more than nine million drivers in the province, many people wouldnt mind seeing their insurance rates lowered.

-The entire team at Greg Monforton and Partners understand how frustrating it can be to deal with insurance companies, especially if your claim has been denied after an auto accident.
-If your or someone you love has had an insurance claim rejected, our car accident lawyers can help you obtain the compensation you deserve.
+The entire team of personal injury lawyers and staff at Greg Monforton and Partners understand how frustrating it can be to deal with insurance companies, especially if your claim has been denied after an auto accident.
+If your or someone you love has had an insurance claim rejected, a Windsor auto accident lawyer from our firm can help you obtain the compensation you deserve.